 In this tab, configure mappings, that is, set correspondence between the project folders, the folders on the server to copy project files to, and the URL addresses to access the copied data on the server.
-The easiest way is to map the entire project root folder to a folder on the server, whereupon the project folder structure will be repeated on the server, provided that you have selected the Create Empty directories checkbox in the Options dialog box.
-"For more details, see Customizing Upload/Download.
-Below are definitions of terms used in this topic in the context of of synchronization between IntelliJ IDEA and servers.
+The easiest way is to map the entire project root folder to a folder on the server.
+The project folder structure in this case will be repeated on the server, provided that you have selected the Create Empty directories checkbox in the Options dialog.
+For more details, see Configure synchronization with a server and Customize upload and download.

-- A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.
+A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

-- The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
+The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root.

-- A local file/folder is any file or folder under the project root.
+A local file/folder is any file or folder under the project root.

-Type the path manually or click Browse and select the desired location in the Choose Local Path dialog box that opens.|
+Type the path manually or click and select the desired location in the Choose Local Path dialog that opens.

-|Deployment Path||In this text box, specify the folder on the server where IntelliJ IDEA will upload the data from the folder specified in the Local Path text box.
+In this field, specify the folder on the server where IntelliJ IDEA will upload the data from the folder specified in the Local Path field.
 Type the path to the folder relative to the server configuration root.

-|Web Path||In this text box, type the path to the folder on the server relative to the server configuration root.
-Actually, type the relative path you typed in the Deployment Path text box.|
+In this field, type the path to the folder on the server relative to the server configuration root.
+Actually, type the relative path you typed in the Deployment Path field.

-Click this button to have a new line added to the list of mappings.
+Click this button or press Alt+Insert to have a new line added to the list of mappings.

-Click this button to remove the selected mapping from the list.
+Click this button or press Alt+Delete to remove the selected mapping from the list.